hannibunny/nlpbook/NLP/_build/html/_sources/03postagging/01tagsetsAndAlgorithms.md

 <figcaption><b>Figure:</b> A 3-Gram-Tagger determines the PoS-Tag of the current word, by taking into the account the current word and the PoS-Tags of 2 preceiding words.</figcaption>
 </figure>

 **Training an N-Gram-Tagger:** As for the Unigram-Tagger a large PoS-tagged corpus is required.
-During training the N-Gram-Tagger determines for each combination of *word plus $N-1$ preceiding PoS-Tags* in the corpus which PoS-Tag is associated most often with the word.
-The result of the training is a table of $N+1$ columns, the first $N-1$ columns contain the PoS-tags of the preceiding words, followed by a column with the current word and the column, which contains the most frequent PoS-tag for this combination.
+During training the N-Gram-Tagger determines for each combination of *word plus $N-1$ preceding PoS-Tags* in the corpus which PoS-Tag is associated most often with the word.
+The result of the training is a table of $N+1$ columns, the first $N-1$ columns contain the PoS-tags of the preceding words, followed by a column with the current word and the column, which contains the most frequent PoS-tag for this combination.
 For example, for a Bigram-Tagger ($N=2$) the table-structure is as follows:

 | PoS-Tag of previous word  |  Word   | Most Frequent Tag |
 |---------------------------|---------|-------------------|